alvyn279/alvyn279v2/cdk/README.md

 Automatic deployments to S3 bucket when a push is made to `main`.

 ### Pre-reqs

+You must first deploy the CloudFormation stacks (scaffold and website in that order) once with an admin AWS user.
+I use environment variables and AWS profiles for credentials resolution.

 The CDK application will generate an IAM User with least-privileged access to the necessary AWS deployment resources.

 1. You can generate access/private key pair for that user on AWS console